 3. 1933 Ball Upside Down Error Jar, $1,000

-There are two types of Ball upside-down Mason jars.
-The first kind was produced as a result of a mistake (manufactured in 1933), and the second was produced intentionally to work as a dispenser.
+There are two types of Ball upside-down Mason jars; The first kind was produced as a result of a mistake (manufactured in 1933), and the second was produced intentionally to work as a dispenser.
+Many people who used these jars intentionally did so with coffee beans to then grind and produce coffee.

-In the first kind of Ball upside-down jars, the glass embossing was set upside down – with the company only producing 12 such jars by mistake.
-This rarity makes them extremely rare – expect to spend around $1,000 today to own one.
+In the first kind of Ball upside-down jars, the glass embossing was set upside down with the company only producing 12 such jars by mistake.
+This small production makes them extremely rare, so you can expect to spend around $1,000 today to own one.

 CHECK OUT: 6 Ways To Identify A Valuable Vintage Pepsi Bottle